top of page

 c.
 Capitalisation

 Capitalisation is the practice of writing a word with the initial letter in uppercase and the subsequent letters in lowercase.
+Use appropriately for titles, proper nouns, and the start of sentences.
 The rules of English capitalisation appear straightforward.
-However, there are certain exceptions to the rule of not capitalising in certain cases.
+However, there are exceptions to the rule of not capitalising in certain cases.
 Experienced authors use capital letters sparingly.
 If in doubt, it is recommended not to use them.
 There are 16 rules of capitalisation.

 d.
 Abbreviations, Contractions, Acronyms, and Initialisms